David Castle (musician): Love You Forever

 His second album, Love You Forever was released in September 1979.
-Love You Forever featured Castle's signature style of layered vocals, and had more of a rock & roll feel than Castle in the Sky.
+Love You Forever featured Castle's signature style of layered vocals, and had more of a rock and roll feel than Castle in the Sky.
 Castle and songwriting colleague Jack Keller produced the album.
-The album's lone single, "Hold Me Just a Little Bit Longer" (2 different versions, b/w "I'll Always Be There When You Need Me" & "No Matter What"), failed to chart.
+The album's lone single, "Hold Me Just a Little Bit Longer" (two different versions, b/w "I'll Always Be There When You Need Me" and "No Matter What"), failed to chart.
 A promo of "At One with the Universe and You" was also released to radio stations.

 Also in 1979, he appeared in the motion picture Where the Buffalo Roam, starring Bill Murray and Peter Boyle.
 He was credited as the "Longhair Kid" (one of the featured "hippies").

-The 1980s
+1980s

 Shortly after the release of Love You Forever, Parachute Records dissolved.
-Castle set up a recording studio in his home, and focused more on composing and orchestrating music for commercials, television, and film.
+Castle set up a recording studio in his home and focused more on composing and orchestrating music for commercials, television, and film.
 He scored music for the following: Vicki!, The Jenny Jones Show, the HBO Rodney Dangerfield special Opening Night at Rodney's Place, the Hallmark Hall of Fame special Home Fires Burning (January 29, 1989), Chuck Workman's The Beats, the Star Trek: The Original Series video episode "The City on the Edge of Forever", a California Army National Guard promotional film entitled California the Beautiful, and an LAPD drunk-driving spot entitled It Could Happen (starring Teri Garr).
 He also served as music supervisor on The Whoopi Goldberg Show.

 Late career

 He independently release his third album, Voice in the Wind, in 1994.
 While working as an executive at Sony Pictures Television, Castle began working on a project entitled "Conversations", that evolved into his fourth album, Music for Your Soul (released on May 16, 2006).

-On June 5, 2012, he released the single "I See the Clouds Go By".
+On June 5, 2012, he released the single "I See the Clouds Go By", which was dedicated to recently deceased Monkee Davy Jones.
 On July 15, 2012, his song, "Conversations", appeared in the season five premiere of Breaking Bad.
 His final single was "Christmas Every Day," released in time for Christmas 2015.

 Private life

 He married his third wife, Ann Karen Castle, on November 11, 2011.
-After a long battle with cancer, Castle died on May 8, 2019 shortly after being moved into hospice care.
-He had no children, but left behind a step-son, Dustin, Dustin's wife, Sara, and two step grandchildren Theo & Gwennie.
+After a long battle with cancer, Castle died on May 8, 2019, in Los Angeles, California, shortly after being moved into hospice care.
+He had no children, but left behind a widow, a step-son, and two step grandchildren.